All Episodes

 Well, good for you.

-Well, just do my do me a favor, make sure you uh are doing hands-free phone calling while you're on the road.
+Make sure you are doing hands-free phone calling while you're on the road.

 I don't want you to get a ticket.

-But just drive safe.
+But just drive safely.

 Well, I mean, I honestly, now that I'm older, I drive more safe than I ever did in my whole life.